mbdevpl/VaDoR/README.md

 <code>vador.exe -cmd -delay=200 problem3.xml -depthsort -purge</code>

-Will solve problem3.xml using greedy depth-first search, with purging of useless results in runtime.
+will solve problem3.xml using greedy depth-first search, with purging of useless results in runtime.

-For details, please see comments for main() function in main.cpp
+For details, please see comments for <code>main()</code> function in <code>main.cpp</code>

 Where is everything